Everything you need to know to freeze kale into convenient little pucks. These pucks are ideal for tossing into smoothies, soups or stews.

 Those of you who have grown kale before know that it just keeps on going and going!
 Yup, it’s one of those crops that keeps producing the entire garden season – pick leaves today and three days from now you can pick again.
 As long as you pick it properly, that is.

 Pick the most desirable leaves.
 I leave the large mature ones towards the bottom of the plants and the small ones right in the center.
 Leaving the center ones helps maintain plant health and ensures it keeps growing.
-Notice the before and after photos.
+The large bottom leaves are less tender, so I leave them to catch sun for the plant.

 How to Freeze Kale

 You will find websites that say you don’t have to blanch kale.
 They say all you have to do is pop it in a bag and freeze.
 Be cautious when following that advice, especially if you plan to store your kale in the freezer for more than three months.
-To properly preserve flavor, texture and color you should blanch your kale just like any other veggie.
+To properly preserve flavor, texture and color for longer than 3 months you should blanch your kale just like any other veggie – see how info on blanching and freezing veggies.

 - ice cubes